COGS18/COGS18.github.io/assets/intro/syllabus.md

 As former students know, I take academic integrity seriously, but I also trust most students to do the right thing.
 I would rather spend more time teaching and less time ensuring that there is no way for students to cheat because let's be honest...there's *always* a way to cheat.
 I trust and am confident that the vast majority of students care about their education enough to take this seriously and am unwilling to spend all my energy focused on those students who do not.
 That said, students should anticipate that if they are caught cheating on an exam, they will fail the class. ::steps off soapbox::

-### Final Project (21\%)
+### Final Project OR Exam (19\%)

-Successful completion of this class will require you to complete an independent coding project worth 21\% of your final grade.
+Students will choose whether they complete the final project OR the final exam, worth 19\% of your final grade Students get to choose which option is best for them but may only submit one *and* there are two limitations of choosing the final exam 1) There is no opportunity for extra credit on the final exam and 2) the highest grade you can get if you choose the exam is an A. (To earn an A+, you must do the final project.)

+**Final Project**
+You will learn more from the final project than you will from the final exam, but the project is more time-consuming and involved.
 We will discuss the details elsewhere; however, briefly, you will either (1) expand upon one of the class assignments adding original elements or (2) write original code for a project topic of your choosing.
 The goal of this project is to demonstrate that you can write good, well-documented code that solves the problem you've set out to solve.

+**Final Exam**
+The final exam will be taken on the same platform and with the same time constraints as the midterm.
+Further details will be discussed in class.

 ---